 Your Guide to Enhanced Care.

 Within the first year of Enhanced Care, full coverage customers saved 28% on average, or about $490 per policy.
 Savings depend on individual factors including:

 prepare an estimate online.
 You'll need a current Autoplan policy and the BC Services Card app installed on your mobile device.

 In some cases, yes.
-For example, if you are injured in a crash and the at-fault driver is convicted of certain Criminal Code offences, such as impaired driving, you can still sue the other party in a civil claim for certain damages.
+For example, if you’re injured in a crash and the at-fault driver is convicted of certain Criminal Code offences, such as impaired driving, you can still sue the other party in a civil claim for certain damages.

-You'll also have the ability to sue some other parties if their actions may have contributed to the crash, such as vehicle manufacturers.
+You may be able to sue some other parties, such as vehicle manufacturers, if their actions have contributed to the crash.

 Was this information helpful?